RetroReversing/retroReversing/pages/leaks/Nintendo/ZeldaLinksAwakening.md

 File Name | Extension | Description
 ---|---|---
-C1 | .CHR | Sprite/Tile data created using the IS-Character development kit
-C2 | .CHR | Sprite/Tile data created using the IS-Character development kit
-C3 | .CHR | Sprite/Tile data created using the IS-Character development kit
-C4 | .CHR | Sprite/Tile data created using the IS-Character development kit
-C5 | .CHR | Sprite/Tile data created using the IS-Character development kit
-C6 | .CHR | Sprite/Tile data created using the IS-Character development kit
+C1 | .CHR | Contains the graphic tiles for the instruments and the numbers 0-9 and others like rupees C2 | .CHR | Contains the tiles used for the dungeons C3 | .CHR | Contains tiles but unclear exactly what they are C4 | .CHR | Contains tiles used for the Title Screen (German) C5 | .CHR | Contains tiles used in the opening sequence C6 | .CHR | Contains Non Player Character sprites
-C7 | .CHR | Sprite/Tile data created using the IS-Character development kit
+C7 | .CHR | Unsure what these tiles are
-C8 | .CHR | Sprite/Tile data created using the IS-Character development kit
-g1 | .bin |
-g2 | .bin |
+C8 | .CHR | Contains the tiles spelling out “PLAYER” and what could be water tiles g1 | .bin | Exactly the same as C1.CHR g2 | .bin | Exactly the same as C2.CHR
-g3 | .bin |
+g3 | .bin | Exactly the same as C3.CHR
-g4 | .bin |
+g4 | .bin | Exactly the same as C4.CHR
-g5 | .bin |
+g5 | .bin | Exactly the same as C5.CHR
-g6 | .bin |
+g6 | .bin | Exactly the same as C6.CHR
-g7 | .bin |
+g7 | .bin | Exactly the same as C7.CHR
-g8 | .bin |
+g8 | .bin | Exactly the same as C8.CHR
 isdwdcmd | .dat | Command Data Binary file used by ISDW VUE_DEBUGGER created on 1995-11-25 by N.Nakano isdwdrng | .dat | Range Data Binary file used by ISDW created on 1995-10-19 by N.Nakano isdwdsym | .dat | Debug Symbol Binary file used by ISDW created on 1995-08-16 by N.Nakano